ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 -   Helper text for input components (where it should be located, how it should be accessed)
 -   Mega-menus (combining static information, selectable options, action-based commands, etc.)
 -   Capturing usage guidelines/UI patterns for a "load more" experience in the dropdown
+-   Should the client-user be able to specify whether they want to display selection with or without a check mark?
+-   On touch-screen devices, it would be nice for the select component to bring up the dropdown in a Nimble or native popover.
+More exploration is needed to support all sets of features.
+-   Do we need to provide a "load more" UX pattern for clients to implement (we have decided not to implement anything related to this in the component, as it is overly prescriptive)